Nic7C5/Gen1Inserter/README.md

 ![](https://dl.dropboxusercontent.com/u/55188886/Unbenannt2.PNG)
 ![](https://dl.dropboxusercontent.com/u/55188886/Unbenannt.PNG)

 Then do what you are asked to.
-After one run, you might have a look at config.txt located in resources.
+After one run, you might have a look at 'config.txt' located in '/resources/'.
 There you canset some options.

 ##### Bugs/missing features
 * error when handling 'multi evolution' data (e.g. evee)